-Learn how to draw a Snowflake with this easy step by step tutorial.
+Inside you’ll find an easy step-by-step How to Draw a Snowflake Tutorial and Snowflake Coloring Page.
+Stop by and download yours for free.
 It’s a great way to mix a little bit of math with art.

 If you’d like to teach your students how to draw snowflakes that are a bit more realistic than just crossing a few Xs, but they are not quite ready for a discussion about geometry either, then try this method for drawing a simple snowflake.
 They make an excellent example of radial symmetry, which is a topic that younger elementary students can understand.